bahamas10/illumos-sockstat/README.md

 These are known issues with `sockstat` that are by design

-- inaccuracy - this program shows the process that created the socket, not necessary the process (or processes) that hold the socket open now
+- inaccuracy - this program shows the process that created the socket, not necessarily the process (or processes) that hold the socket open now

 License
 -------